superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 #### Rejection

-In this scenario, the server of the author of the post being interacted with sends back a `Reject` `Activity` with the interaction `Activity` as the `object` property.
+In this scenario, the server of the author of the post being interacted with sends back a `Reject` `Activity` with the interaction URI/ID as the `object` property.

 For example, the following json object `Reject`s the attempt of `@someone@somewhere.else.example.org` to reply to a post by `@post_author@example.org`: